 About the development control plan

-The Mango Hill Infrastructure Development Control Plan (DCP) applies to that part of North Lakes currently being developed as the North Lakes Estate.
+The Mango Hill Infrastructure Development Control Plan (DCP) applies to that part of North Lakes currently being developed as the North Lakes Estate and

 A parcel of approximately 1000 hectares of land had initially been used for grazing and then as a softwood (pine) plantation.
 The crop was harvested in the early 1990's and the land sold for development.
 Given the scale and strategic position of the land, the Council and the owner/developer cooperated to produce a DCP for the area prior to development commencing.